Hackney Wick

 Schwartz Wharf, July 2019.

-New flats on Wallis Road, the street on which the world’s first plastic was invented in 1866.
+In 2019, new flats had gone up on Wallis Road, the street on which the world’s first plastic was invented in 1866.